graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/migration3.md

 statement to some of your files.

-There are also several new properties of `IResolveFieldContext` that were not present on the prior `ResolveFieldContext` class, such as `RequestServices` and `RequestPath`, and the constructor of the `ResolveFieldContext` class has changed.
-Custom implementations will need to implement these additional properties.
+There are also several new properties of `IResolveFieldContext` that were not present on the prior `ResolveFieldContext` class, such as `RequestServices` and `ResponsePath`, and the constructor of the `ResolveFieldContext` class has changed.
+Custom implementations will need to implement the new properties.
+Please see the `IResolveFieldContext` interface for a complete list of properties that are required to be implemented.

 ### Connection Builders